 If you have an immediate emergency, please call 911 or your local police department.

-Also, share the details of your report to LaGrange College's Vice President for Enrollment Management and Student Experience at 706-880-8253.
+Also share the details of your report to LaGrange College's Dean of Students at 706-880-8976.

 To learn more about DFCS, please visit their website below: http://dfcs.dhs.georgia.gov/child-abuse-neglect.

 ORGANIZATIONAL MISCONDUCT POLICY